mesonbuild/meson/docs/markdown/Creating-OSX-packages.md

 ```

 The format of `Info.plist` can be found in the link or the sample
 project linked above.
-Be careful, the sample code on the linked page
-is malformed, it is missing a less than character (<) before
-`!DOCTYPE`.
-The simplest way to get an icon in the `icns` format is to
+The simplest way to get an icon in the `icns`
-save your image as a tiff an then use the `tiff2icns` helper
+format is to save your image as a tiff an then use the `tiff2icns` helper
 application that comes with XCode.

 Some applications assume that the working directory of the app process